-Despite the recent looting, protests, strikes, and civil unrest, the Christmas spirit was in full bloom in Cordoba, Argentina.
+Despite recent looting, protests, strikes, and civil unrest, the Christmas spirit was alive and well in Córdoba, Argentina.

-Last year was tough for me because it was my first Christmas in Argentina, and my spouse Zach was in New York.
-This year I had the fortune of spending the holidays with him, but it was bittersweet.
-After twelve years together, of which we've spent a year and 9 months legally married, we’ve mutually decided to end our marriage.
-The stress caused by living abroad, and the financial and emotional consequences that came with it, has forced us to make this painful choice.
-We have, however, remained friends and will continue to live together.
-We still care very deeply for each other and we will continue to support and look after one another as we try to adjust to life in Argentina.
+Last year was tough for me—it was my first Christmas in Argentina, and my spouse, Zach, was in New York.
+This year, I was fortunate to spend the holidays with him, but it was bittersweet.
+After twelve years together—of which we’ve been legally married for a year and nine months—we’ve mutually decided to end our marriage.
+The stress of living abroad, combined with the financial and emotional challenges, led us to make this difficult choice.
+However, we have remained friends and will continue to live together.
+We still care deeply for each other and will support one another as we adjust to life in Argentina.

-We enjoyed a quiet Christmas Eve meal with our friend, Brian.
-We decided to avoid making a big production like we did during Thanksgiving because of our budget, and also our recent breakup, but we still had a great time.
+We enjoyed a quiet Christmas Eve dinner with our friend Brian.
+We decided to keep things low-key this year, unlike our big Thanksgiving celebration, partly due to budget constraints and partly because of our recent breakup—but we still had a wonderful time.

-With most of our friends either visiting their families in the States, or in nearby provinces, I expect New Year’s Eve to be uneventful.
-I’ll admit that I can’t wait to say goodbye to 2013 and hello to 2014.
+With most of our friends either visiting family in the States or in nearby provinces, I expect New Year’s Eve to be pretty quiet.
+Honestly, I can’t wait to say goodbye to 2013 and welcome 2014.

-I hope all of my friends, both in the States and in Argentina, and of course, my readers from all over the world, had a fantastic Christmas and a Happy New Year!
+I hope all my friends, both in the States and Argentina, and of course, my readers from around the world, had a fantastic Christmas and a very Happy New Year!

 Original entrance into the crypt that was buried by construction long ago